cmoestl/heliocats/README.md

 ---
 ### ICME catalog

-Before running the icmecat scripts, you need to download 9 data files for 8 spacecraft the we made (in total 8 GB, but not all files are needed) from this figshare repository:
+Before running the icmecat scripts, you need to download 10 data files for 8 spacecraft the we made (in total 8 GB, but not all files are needed) from this figshare repository:
 [https://doi.org/10.6084/m9.figshare.11973693](https://doi.org/10.6084/m9.figshare.11973693)

-and place these files in the a folder e.g. named "data", (the name of this folder is set by the variable data_path in file config.py):
+and place these files in the a folder e.g. named "data", (the name of this folder is set by the variable *data_path* in file config.py):

     data/wind_2018_2019_heeq.p
     data/wind_2007_2018_heeq_helcats.p